rackerlabs/rax-autoscaler/docs/Plugins.rst

 metric_name - Name of metric checked.
 We are checking the load_average over 1 minute periods so the metric name could be 1m.
 Default is 1m

+max_samples - How many samples to pull from Rackspace monitoring, this helps limit the number of API calls so you don't go over the daily limit.

 Raxclb
 ------